ManuelBuenAbad/snr_ghosts/README.md

 Bibtex entry
 -----------------------------------------

-If you use this code or part of it, or if you find it in any way useful for your research, please cite [Buen-Abad, Fan, & Sun (2021)](https://arxiv.org/abs/21xx.yyyyy).
-The Bibtex entry is:
+If you use this code or part of it, or if you find it in any way useful for your research, please cite [Buen-Abad, Fan, & Sun (2021)](https://arxiv.org/abs/2110.13916).
+The BibTeX entry is:

-	@article{Buen-Abad:2021zzz,
+	@article{Buen-Abad:2021qvj,
-	    author = "Buen-Abad, Manuel A. and Fan, JiJi and Sun, Chen", title = "{TBD}",
+	    author = "Buen-Abad, Manuel A. and Fan, JiJi and Sun, Chen", title = "{Axion Echos from the Supernova Graveyard}", eprint = "2110.13916",
-	    eprint = "21xx.yyyyy",
 	    archivePrefix = "arXiv",
 	    primaryClass = "hep-ph",
-	    month = "xx",
+	    month = "10",
 	    year = "2021"
 	}